nailyav/ssad/README.md

 2. Paste copied code to any online Python interpreter for instance [this][6]
 3. Run it and enter your string!!!

+# Reporting Issues
+If youu experience bugs or weird behavior please create an issue [on the bug tracker][7].

 # Credits
 * [nailyav][3]
 * [ease-ln][4]